 Compared to the winter of 1308-1309, there have been a few similarly cold or even colder winters in modern times.
-However, it is worth noting that the extremely cold phenomena (e.g., low temperatures, snow, and freezing) in modern winters have

-- 370 mostly been caused by one or several continuous strong cold waves.
+However, it is worth noting that the extremely cold phenomena (e.g. low temperatures, snow and freezing) in modern winters have mostly been caused by one or several continuous strong cold waves.
 For example, in 1955, temperatures were abnormally low in January but became relatively normal in February.
 In 1977, the minimum temperatures in January and February were both seemingly very low.
 However, this is because the strongest cold wave that year occurred between late January and early February.
 By contrast, in 1309, there were two extremely strong cold waves, one in January and another in February.
-As a result, the Jiangnan Canal was completely frozen in January, and the number of snowfall days and snow-cover days were both - 375 abnormally high in February.
-During the interval of more than 20 days between the two cold waves, there was a notable rise in temperature.
+As a result, the Jiangnan Canal was completely frozen in January, and the number of snowfall days and snow-cover days were both abnormally high in February.
+During the interval of more than 20 d between the two cold waves, there was a notable rise in temperature.
 It is quite unusual.

 The winter of 1308-1309 was abnormally cold.
 It would have also been rare even it were to occur amid the modern climatic background.
-Zheng et al. (2005) analysed the winter temperature anomaly sequence in eastern China from 1951 to 1995.
+Zheng et al. (2005) analysed the winter temperature anomaly sequence in eastern China from 1951 to

+1995.
 The results show that the average temperature anomaly of every 10 years is positively correlated with the temperature anomalies of abnormally cold years among the 10 years.
-The correlation coefficient is 0.965 and the significance level is 0.001.
-Thus, it

-380 of abnormally cold years among the 10 years.
-The correlation coefficient is 0.965 and the significance level is 0.001.
-Thus, can be inferred that the 1300s was a relatively cold decade on an interdecadal scale.
+The correlation coefficient is 0.965, and the significance level is 0.001.
+Thus, it can be inferred that the first decade of the 1300s was relatively cold on an interdecadal scale.